Krishan00007/C-program-notes/c program.c.md

 |        |        |
 |________|________|
 ```
-## 16:Write a code to convert fahrehnite to celcius and kelvin
+## 16:Write a code to convert Fahrenheit to Celsius and kelvin
 ```
   // To covert  fahrenheit to celsius and kelvin
                  #include<stdio.h>